There she sits at the piano

 suffused with the ardour of the notes

-first played by Clara
+first played by Clara in representation

 of the composer’s marriage

-and what we hear is indeed a marriage
+And what we hear is indeed a marriage

 between the conductor and soloist

-between both of them
+between both of them and the orchestra

 because the performance